 (Vanguard ship logo)

 Get started: vanguard.com/typesofetfs

-footnote*For the 10-year period ended December 31, 2016, 23 of 27 Vanguard stock ETFs outperformed their Lipper peer-group average.
+footnote*For the 10-year period ended December 31, 2017, 30 of 32 Vanguard stock ETFs and 5 of 5 Vanguard bond ETFs—for a total of 35 of 37 Vanguard ETFs—outperformed their Lipper peer-group averages.
 Results will vary for other time periods.
 Only ETFs with a minimum 10-year history were included in the comparison.
 Source: Lipper, a Thomson Reuters Company.
 The competitive performance data shown represent past performance, which is not a guarantee of future results.
 Visit vanguard.com/etflist to see the most recent performance of our ETFs.